-A retrospective analysis was conducted by regressively eliminating the most current year of information extending back to 2002 (10 years).
+A provisional retrospective analysis was conducted by regressively eliminating the most current year of information extending back to 2003 (10 years).
 This allows judgment of the model performance as specified.
-For a stock with highly variable and uncertain survey information, the change and relative difference in spawning biomass is difficult to predict in subsequent years (Fig. 17.23).
+For a stock with highly variable and uncertain survey information, the change and relative difference in spawning biomass is difficult to predict in subsequent years (Figure 17.8).
 The current model applied to a shortened time series often gives estimates that vary broadly from the full-data set model used for this assessment.
-Nonetheless, the scale and uncertainty exhibited by the retrospective runs generally fall within the confidence bands of the present model which can be interpreted as having adequately specified the uncertainty and predictability of the model given the available data.
+Although the scale and uncertainty exhibited by the retrospective runs generally fall within the confidence bands of the present model, retrospective patterns are still evident and require further investigation.